Karumi/learnyougit/exercises/git_merge/problem.md

 One important thing to notice is that we only modify the branch we are in.
 The branch we are merging from stays unmodified.
 In the diagram above we can see how Git creates a new commit with two parents called a merge commit.
 This merge commit contains a mix of the files of the two branches.

 The merge process we've seen is a rather complex one.
 There are other situations where Git can apply a more simple solution.
 Imagine we now want to merge `BRANCH #1` into `BRANCH #2`, that means, we want `BRANCH #2` to share history with `BRANCH #1`.
-In that case, by default, Git will not create a new commit but will just move forwards the commit `BRANCH #2` is pointing to.
+In that case, by default, Git will not create a new commit but will just move forwards `BRANCH #2`.

 ```
                                       +-----------+